 Every kind of tea plant comes from the same Camellia Sinensis plant family.
-Their differences show in forms of shape, taste, aroma, and color, etc. due to the different cultivars being used in the breeding of tea plants.
-In Japan, Yabukita (やぶきた) is the most famous and … [Read more...] about Yabukita Tea Cultivar (やぶきた)
+Their differences show in forms of shape, taste, aroma, color, etc. due to the different cultivars being used in the breeding of tea plants.
+In Japan, Yabukita (やぶきた) is the most famous and commonly used … [Read more...] about Yabukita Tea Cultivar (やぶきた)

 While the two most popular types of green tea, Sencha and Matcha, come from the same plant known as Camellia Sinensis, they have different growing conditions and processing methods, which makes them stand apart.
 History of Matcha vs Sencha Green tea has been in Japan for … [Read more...] about Matcha vs Sencha